 By default, filtering is turned on for an extensive range of PII, such as credit cards and IP addresses.
-To make changes to the default settings or turn filtering on or off, admin privileges are required.
+To make changes to the default settings or turn filtering on or off, admin or owner privileges are required.
 Non-admin users will be able to see the current settings, but will not be able to edit or remove filters, and will not see the box to enter new filters.

 Security settings box

 There are three methods for filtering out PII within OverOps: Patterns, Code Identifiers, and Classes.
 Within each category, you have the ability to add, delete, or modify filters based on your needs.

 The first method of omitting PII in OverOps is patterns.
 When the agent on one of your JVMs recognizes a pattern from the filter list in your code, it will not collect that information at all.
 Patterns examine the value of a variable in your code rather than the name or identifier for a variable.
 The default settings for patterns include credit cards, Internet addresses, phone numbers, location addresses, and IDs.
 You can turn patterns on and off by clicking the filtering slider next to the pattern name.

 Example list of patterns filtered by OverOps.
 IPv6 address filtering is turned off here.

 Patterns are written as Regular Expressions.
 To add new patterns, click on the blue Add button, enter the Regular Expression you wish to use for the pattern and the pattern’s name, then press “Save.”